ByteNet Max | Upgraded networking library w/ buffer serialisation, strict Luau and RemoteFunction support | v0.1.8

 An upgraded buffer-based networking system

 ByteNet Max is an upgraded version of @ffrostfall’s ByteNet which relies on strict type-checking to serialise your data into buffers before deserialising it on the other end, feeding it back to your Luau code.
 But what makes ByteNet Max different from ByteNet?
 ByteNet Max supports queries (RemoteFunctions) which are client to server requests for data.
-This brings you an extremely optimised experience for RemoteFunctions, using minimal data to increase send & receive speeds.
+This brings you an extremely optimised experience for RemoteFunctions, using minimal data to increase send and receive speeds.
 ByteNet Max lives up to ByteNet’s idea of making networking simple, easy and quick.
-The API is simple an minimalistic, helping you grasp the concepts of ByteNet Max pretty quickly!
+The API is simple and minimalistic, helping you grasp the concepts of ByteNet Max pretty quickly!

 Installation